slroberts/next-invoicing-payment-reminder-v2/README.md

 - `cypress`: End-to-end testing framework.
 - `ts-node`: TypeScript execution environment and REPL.

-Please note that the versions listed here are based on the provided `package.json` file.
-It is recommended to keep the dependencies up-to-date by periodically checking for updates and running `npm update`.

 If you have any questions or need further assistance, please don't hesitate to ask!